 Upgrading Peppertap’s grocery shopping experience

-PepperTap is a hyperlocal grocery delivery service which started in November 2014 with a goal to provide it’s users a quick and seamless grocery buying experience, I was assigned the task of redesigning the existing flagship app with a clear goal to further simplify the grocery buying experience by empowering our users with a no frills distraction free interface and a super simple checkout process.
+PepperTap is a hyperlocal grocery delivery service which started in November 2014 with a goal to provide it’s users a quick and seamless grocery buying experience.

-First and perhaps the most important step in the process of the redesign had to be this, old app followed a 3 step navigation structure from the home screen which made users take three decisions before reaching the actual product list, we had to think of a way to reduce this cognitive load to the bare minimum.
+I followed up the data analysis with an audit of the old app.
+As a key highlight, there was a multi-step navigation structure from the home screen which made users take three decisions before reaching the actual product list, we had to think of a way to reduce this cognitive load to the bare minimum.

 Above is the gist of the final notes that contains the restructured categories that we decided to go ahead with in the new app, the category count had now reduced to 9 with an average of 5 sub categories each, also the categories were 2 levels deep now instead of the previous 3 thus effectively reducing the choices the users had to make to reach the products.